 In a statement the BCMEA said the only reason there is a labour disruption down west coast Canadian ports is because Morena initiated the industry-wide strike action effective 08.00 on November 4.
 “The BCMEA is asking ILWU Local 514 leadership to sign a similar agreement that their Longshore counterparts agreed to after a prolonged dispute in July 2023.
 Many of the issues the union leadership claims are in contention were effectively solved with the Longshore agreement.”

-Strikes are also taking place on the east coast of Canada, at Montreal port’s Termont container terminals, which accounting for 40% of its container traffic but have been blocked since October 31.
+Strikes were also taking place on the east coast of Canada, at Montreal port’s Termont container terminals, which accounting for 40% of its container traffic but have been blocked since October 31.
 That dispute also involves union response to the increase in automation.

 “More than 1,000 members of ILA Local 1657 […] would see their jobs disappear if Montreal Gateway Terminals and Termont Terminals implement plans to install optical character recognition hardware on all ship-to-shore gantry cranes, top end and reach stackers,” said the International Longshoreman’s Association president Harold Daggett.